bitnami/charts/bitnami/jupyterhub/README.md

 ### To 5.0.0

 This major version adds the ability to pre-pull extra images through the imagePuller daemonset, which previously supported pulling only a few fixed images. extraImages can be specified through the auxiliaryImage.extraImages configuration.
+The auxiliaryImage values section to specify the singular image previously has been modified to auxiliaryImage.image.

 ### To 3.0.0